SylvainRajkoumar/docker-angular-serverless-js-project/README.md

 The goal of this project was an introduction to serverless, docker and angular/ember technologies.
 In this game, a vehicle goes to every city and start again and again (with a new city layout).
 Each time a vehicle arrive in a city, a random speed boost is given to that vehicle.
+The vehicle can track the cities via a function in the serverless service (getCities).

 There are 4 services :
   - Game - Game Loop
   - Interface - Angular